Table of Contents

 See our product selection criteria and guidelines here.

 If you’re coming from North America or countries outside of the Middle East, you will need a power adapter to plug in your electronics while in Egypt.
-This universal power adapter will have you covered in Egypt as well as in many other countries throughout the world.
-Plus, it comes with a lifetime warranty guarantee!
+This universal power adapter will have you covered in Egypt as well as in 100+ popular countries throughout the world.
+With a built-in fuse protector, you won’t risk your phone or camera on shotty outlets.
+Plus, it comes with a lifetime replacement guarantee!

 Egypt Power Adapter